 Probably the two most important people in the Illinois suffrage movement during this time were Elizabeth Boynton Harbert and Frances E. Willard.
 Harbert helped keep the Illinois association alive by serving as president for a total of twelve years.

 She was a prolific writer as well as the founder and first president of the Evanston Women's Club.
 Her early writings stated that both women and society were injured by pushing children into stereotypical sex roles that confined females to the "women's sphere."
 She thought that this practice condemned a woman to a non-productive lifetime of dependence on others.

 However, Harbert's later writings admit that perhaps women did have some virtues and traits that were typically characteristic of her sex, such as purity, charity, and fidelity.
 She wrote that women were "born to soothe and to solace, to help and to heal the sick world that leans upon her."
 Therefore, giving women the vote would allow them to fulfill their natural nurturing function.
 In essence, Harbert's writings exemplified the whole movement's shift from an elite intellectual pursuit for justice to a middle-class reform movement that would benefit society.

 Illinois' most famous reformer of this period was undoubtedly Frances Willard.
-After her first experiences with the Illinois legislature, Miss Willard returned to Evanston where she served as President of the College for Ladies and later Dean of Women at Northwestern University.
-In 1874 she resigned her position and became totally immersed in the temperance movement then sweeping the country.
+After her first experiences with the Illinois legislature, Miss Willard returned to Evanston, where she served as President of the College for Ladies and later Dean of Women at Northwestern University.
+In 1874, she resigned from her position and became totally immersed in the temperance movement that swept the country.
 She helped establish the anti-liquor Women's Christian Temperance Union (WCTU) and eventually served as president of the Chicago, state, and national organizations.
 She became a believer that giving women the sacred ballot was the only way to get rid of the demon spirits that were ruining the American family.